-To do so, Alice prepares the secret state and cover message in qubit ancillas, and applies a C-phase and C-not gate with the former and the latter as the respective control qubits, while the target qubit is her half of the entanglement shared with Bob.
-This yields:
+To do so, Alice prepares the secret state and cover message in qubit ancillae, and applies a C-PHASE and CNOT gate with the former and the latter as the respective control qubits, while the target qubit is her half of the entanglement shared with Bob.
+This yields

 Measuring the first two registers in the diagonal ($XX$) basis, she produces the required state $\ket{\eta(\textbf{b,w})}$ with probability $\frac{1}{4}$, conditioned on obtaining $\ket{+,+}$.
 It is assumed that Alice can publicly communicate to Bob the instance of successful encoding, without arousing Eve's suspicion.